moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/ai-framework/evaluation/_index.md

   - Make sure Python is installed on your machine.
 You can download and install it from the [official Python website](https://www.python.org/downloads/).
 - API Keys and Tokens:
   - Obtain the necessary API keys for LangSmith and Anthropic.
 You can get these from `@oregand`, `@m_gill` or `@tzallmann`.
 You can also reach out to the `#g_ai_framework` slack channel and ask.
 An account will be created for you under `https://smith.langchain.com`.
-  - Ensure you have a GitLab private token with the necessary permissions.
+  - Ensure you have a GitLab private token with the necessary permissions from **your local GDK instance**.
 You can generate one from your GitLab profile settings under [“Access Tokens”](https://gitlab.com/-/user_settings/personal_access_tokens).
 Make sure it has `api` and `ai_features` checked.

 ### Step 1: Setting Up Your Environment